Tainui Group Holdings: The Base Shopping Centre

 The Base is a shopping centre located in Hamilton, New Zealand.
 The 30 hectare site was “confiscated” and it was given back before World War II to build the Te Rapa Air Force Base and was returned to the tribe in 1995.
 The Base was originally a joint venture with Warehouse Group between 2002 and 2007, before Tainui Group Holdings acquired The Warehouse Group's stake for $37.4 million.
 In 2009, Tainui Group Holdings is said to have invested $100 million developing The Base and had committed a further $100 million to further developing the shopping centre.

 In August 2015, Tainui Group Holdings announced intentions to sell up to 50% of The Base shopping centre and use the funds to repay debt and for other investments.

 Tainui Group Holdings acting chief executive Chris Joblin said, "Following a three-month review, we believe that now is the right time to seek an experienced joint venture partner and operator to help us take The Base to the next level of excellence."

 In April 2016, New Zealand-listed property investor, Kiwi Property Group agreed to buy 50% of The Base shopping centre from Tainui Group Holdings for $192.5 million and offered $197.5 million for the balance.
 On 16 May 2016 it was confirmed that Kiwi Property will acquire 50% of The Base after Waikato-Tainui turned down the property investor's proposal to buy all of the shopping centre.

 Hotel Novotel Auckland Airport

 On 23 July 2009, a joint venture was signed today between Accor Hospitality, Tainui Group Holdings and Auckland International Airport to develop, operate, and manage a 260-room Novotel-branded hotel located at Auckland Airport.
 The cost was estimated to be roughly $65m including hotel construction, which is estimated to be about $45m.
-The hotel is expected, and was, to be completed in time for Rugby World Cup 2011.
+The hotel is expected, and was, to be completed in time for the 2011 Rugby World Cup.
 Novotel Auckland Airport was designed by Warren & Mahoney Architects, with the final design to infuse subtle references to New Zealand culture and heritage.

 Tainui Group Holdings CEO Said, "The Airport hotel will also generate considerable long-term economic growth and provide many new jobs for the Auckland region.
 The hotel will assist Auckland and New Zealand tourism and trade.
 It will cater for the inevitable economic recovery and growth when it returns."